-Applicants must meet ONE of the following requirements to be eligible for admission to this program:
+You must meet ONE of the following requirements to be eligible for admission to these programs: Secondary school applicants:

 - OSS Curriculum: OSSD or equivalent with Grade 12 English C or U (ENG4C, ENG4U); plus any Grade 11 or 12 College level Mathematics (MBF3C, MAP4C or MCT4C) or 11 or 12 University level Mathematics (MCF3M, MCV4U, MHF4U, MCB4U, MGA4U or MDM4U); plus Grade 11 C or U or 12 C Biology (SBI3C, SBI3U, SBI4U) or Grade 12 U Exercise Science (PSE4U).
 (Minimum of 60% in Grade 11 College or University level Mathematics MBF3C or MCF3M).
 Also recommended: Grade 11 U or 12 U Chemistry or Grade 12 C Chemistry (SCH3U, SCH4C, SCH4U) OR Grade 11 U or 12 U Physics or Grade 12 C Physics (SPH3U, SPH4U, SPH4C).

-- Academic and Career Entrance Certificate (ACE) program with the following courses:Communications; Business, Apprentice or Technical Mathematics; Biology

-- Ontario High School Equivalency Certificate (GED) plus Biology

-- Mature applicant with standing in the required courses and/or mature student testing/challenge exams that meet the minimum standards for admission.

-Applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
-Each applicant will be considered on an individual basis and acceptance will be determined by counselling, Communication Placement Assessment (CPA), previous post-secondary education and evaluation of experience.
-Some programs also have specific prerequisite requirements that must be met prior to admission.
-Mature applicants must meet all program specific prerequisites.
-Those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
+Non-Secondary school applicants (19 years or older): - Any credit Communication course and most credit mathematics, and biology courses taken at Georgian College - College preparatory programs including those taken at Georgian College: Hospitality Skills and Pre-health Sciences - Equivalent courses in English and mathematics, and biology taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level) - Academic and Career Entrance Certificate (ACE) program with communications and mathematics, and biology - Mature student testing in English and mathematics, and testing/challenge exam in biology that meets the minimum standards for admission (available through most testing services) - Ontario High School Equivalency Certificate (GED) plus biology - English, Literature or Communication and mathematics credit courses and most biology credit courses from accredited colleges/universities - If home schooled, applicants can write the mature student testing in English and mathematics, and testing/challenge exam in biology that meets the minimum standards for admission (available through testing services) - available from Georgian College.
+For a complete listing please contact the Office of the Registrar.
+Non-secondary school applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
+Mature applicants must meet all program specific prerequisites including all selection criteria; equivalencies are stated above.
+Applicants who are unsure whether they meet admission requirements should contact the Office of the Registrar.
+In addition, those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
 Refer to Section 2.5 and 2.6 of the Academic Calendar for further details.

-Criminal Reference Check:
+Credit transfer and course exemptions:

+Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may be eligible for credit transfer/course exemptions.
+Courses/experience must match at least 80% of the learning outcomes of a Georgian College course with a minimum grade of 60% or C achieved in previous coursework; some program exceptions apply (see program outline).
+For further information please visit the Credit Transfer Centre website: georgiancollege.ca/admissions/credit-transfer/ Criminal Reference Check: